arnau/seachess/notes/what_is_an_api/index.md

 }
 ```

-This graph illustrates that _any_ interaction between a browser and a server
+This graphic illustrates that _any_ interaction between a browser and a server
 occurs through an API, specifically an HTTP API.

 In the scenario of a website, the API most likely lets the browser get